-We have audited the accompanying consolidated financial statements of Incourage Community Foundation, Inc. and Affiliate, which comprise the consolidated statements of financial position as of December 31, 2016 and 2015, and the related consolidated statements of activities and cash flows for the years then ended and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Incourage Community Foundation, Inc. and Affiliate, which comprise the consolidated statements of financial position as of December 31, 2017 and 2016, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended and the related notes to the consolidated financial statements.